World Festival of Youth (2024): Participating countries

-Ukrainian citizens have participated but the thing is they would face criminal prosecution if they were an official delegation.
+Ukrainian citizens have participated but they were not an official delegation in the Festival.

 Festival goals

-The purpose of the festival is to create a platform for networking between young people all over the planet.
-The International Youth Festival will become the capital of the future just world, where respect for each other, values and culture of various countries and peoples is at the forefront.
+The purpose of the festival is to create a platform for networking between young people from around the world.
+The International Youth Festival's objectives include, to become the capital of the future just world, where respect for each other, values and culture of various countries and peoples is at the forefront.

 Festival organizers

-The organizer of the international youth festival is the Autonomous non-commercial organization "Directorate of the World Youth Festival", two more special bodies will be created for the preparation and holding of the festival – The International Program Committee, which will include the heads of the largest organizations, businesses and youth organizations, as well as the International Youth Council, which will unite young leaders of Russia and foreign countries.
+The organizer of the international youth festival is the Directorate of the World Youth Festival, two more special bodies have been created for the preparation and holding of the festival — The International Program Committee, which includes the heads of the largest NGOs, businesses and youth organizations, as well as the International Youth Council, which unites youth and young leaders of Russia and foreign countries.

 Festival program

 The program of the World Youth Festival will be based on the values of unity, equality, justice, mutual assistance, teamwork and charity.